top of page

 and began his career as a stockbroker in Glasgow.

-He married Gertrude Walker in Ayrshire in 1913,
+He married Annie Gertrude Walker in 1913,

 and became convinced of survival after death